First Generation College Students

 Wildland fire science across spatial and temporal scales

-Instructor, Undergraduate Coordinator, and Internship Coordinator
+Instructor, Undergraduate Coordinator, and Internship and Outreach Coordinator

 Internships, career preparation, event planning, natural resource ecology and measurements.